-- Have an internal cross section of no less than 320cm2 (200mm diameter).
-If wood is the preferred fuel, the appliance would benefit from a six inch liner (150mm) being fitted. - Be a minimum 4.6m high from hearth level to pot. - Be terminated at least 600mm above roof level so that the chimney does not terminate in a pressure zone (see Fig.2). - Be free from cracks, severe bends, voids and obstructions. - Be connected to this one appliance only. - New chimneys must be built in accordance with local building regulations. - New chimneys must be tested in accordance with HETAS requirements. - If this stove is installed as a freestanding appliance, it should not support any part of the chimney. - Voids in the chimney should be avoided, as these will prevent a steady flue draught. - The stove flue pipe should pass beyond the narrowing of the chimney (see Fig. 1). - Consideration should be given to falling soot.
+- Have an internal cross section of no less than 320cm2 (Ø200mm).
+If a flue liner is used it should be 5" diameter (125mm) and suitable for solid fuel. - Be a minimum 4.6m high from hearth level to pot. - Be terminated at least 1m above roof level so that the chimney does not terminate in a pressure zone (see Fig.2). - Be free from cracks, severe bends, voids and obstructions. - Be connected to this one appliance only. - New chimneys must be tested in accordance with HETAS requirements. - If this stove is installed as a freestanding appliance, it should not support any part of the chimney. - Voids in the chimney should be avoided, as these will prevent a steady flue draught. - The stove flue pipe should pass beyond the narrowing of the chimney (see Fig. 1). - Consideration should be given to falling soot.
 For rear outlet stoves it may be necessary to provide a soot catchment area in the flue pipe so that soot does not settle in the path of the flue gases.
-The optional rear flue box attachment available from ESSE has a detachable base that allows for fallen soot to be removed (See Fig.1). - A flue/chimney access point may also be required so that the state of the chimney can be checked and any fallen soot removed. - External flues must be insulated to prevent heat loss.
+The optional rear flue box attachment available from ESSE has a detachable base that allows for fallen soot to be removed (See Fig.1).

+- A flue/chimney access point may also be required so that the state of the chimney can be checked and any fallen soot removed. - External flue must be insulated to prevent heat loss.